In this article, we take you through the steps on how to make the best pour-over coffee.

 We will detail some of the best pour-over coffee cones and filter/cone combinations a little later (or you can scroll down to read them now).

 Setting up pour-over coffee shouldn’t break the bank.
-The equipment you need is listed below and we will give you some options later so you can choose what suites you and your budget.
+The equipment you need is listed below and we will give you some options later so you can choose what suits you and your budget.

 - Coffee beans